karlmutch/DevBoot/README.md

 Usage
 -----

-The main deployment process is done by creating a Base Box using the BaseBox/build.bat file.
+The main deployment process is done by creating a Base Box running the BaseBox/build.bat file.
 The output from this step is then copied by the Dev/build.bat file into a local input directory within the Dev project.

+cd BaseBox
+# Windows
+./build.bat
+# OSX or Linux
+./build.sh

+The second step will read the output from the first step and use it to generate a fully configured Linux Development box file

+cd ../Dev
+# Windows
+./build.bat
+# OSX or Linux
+./build.sh

 Once the main 2 steps have been completed the resulting Dev machine can be initialized by navigating into the Dev/Build directory where the Dev.box file can be found.
-The virtual box dev appliance can be added to your Vagrant installation by using the command 'vagrant box add Dev.box --name Dev', a Vagrant file is then needed and can be generated using the 'vagrant init Dev' command.
-To run the new machine use the 'vagrant up' command and you will be able to login into the new machine using SSH to complete your setup.
+The virtual box dev appliance can be added to your Vagrant installation by using the command:

+vagrant box add Dev.box --name Dev

+You might find that the output directory for the vagrant box add is not the default folder for the VirtualBox administration UI.
+Look in your login directory for the .vagran.d/boxes/Dev/0/virtualbox directory.
+The files in this directory constitute your virtual machine that can be imported by the VirtualBox administration UI.

+When the vagrant box add is done you will be able to start the VirtualBox User Interface and see that a new Dev virtual machine is available for you to start.
+Starting the Dev VM will also start an SSH server inside the VM and you will be able to use SSH to login.
+Logins are done using the public key files you already have.

 If you wish to add postgres to the installation navigate to the Dev/ansible directory and run the command 'ansible-playbook runtime.yml -i ./Dev.inventory'.